smarkesini/xpack/README.md

 ## Description:

-Xtomo provides high performance reconstructions of tomography data.
-Reference (Sparse Matrix-Based HPC Tomography [^1]) provides an overview of the strategy, performance, features and solvers.
+Fast Tomographic reconstruction (see Sparse Matrix-Based HPC Tomography [^1] for an overview of the strategy and performance).

-Performance is achieved using a distributed (using mpi) and heterogeneous (multi-GPUs or multicore) iterative (or direct) solvers and non-uniform FFTs.
-The non-uniform FFT uses a gridding and inverse gridding operation performed by Sparse-Matrix Vector multiplication.
+Performance is achieved using a set of plans computed on the fly to perform fast "forward" transformations between a volume and a set of radiographs, and its  "inverse" or (preconditioned) conjugate transform.
+The fast transformations are implemented using Fubini's Fourier-slice method, a.k.a. non-uniform FFT,
+by setting up a Sparse-Matrix to perform the gridding and inverse gridding operations.
+The solvers run on parallel, distributed, multi-core and multi-GPU system using MPI, parallel IO,
+spawned from the command line or from python.

-Solvers are: iradon (non-iterative, also known as gridrec), SIRT (preconditioned by e.g. Ram-Lak-Hamming and with BB-step [^2]), CGLS (using CG-squared [^3]), TV (split Bregman[^4]), tvrings[^5] to remove rings within the iteration, tomopy-gridrec [^5a],[^5b], tomopy-astra [^6a],[^6b]...
+Various methods implemented are: iradon (non-iterative, also known as gridrec), SIRT (preconditioned by e.g. Ram-Lak-Hamming and with BB-step [^2]), CGLS (using CG-squared [^3]), TV (split Bregman[^4]), tvrings[^5] to remove rings within the iteration, tomopy-gridrec [^5a],[^5b], tomopy-astra [^6a],[^6b]...

+The problem gets broken up unto pieces and cached to and from file with parallel IO if things don't fit in memory.

 If you make use of the library for your publication, pleace cite [^1].

-**Contributors:** S. Marchesini, SLAC; Anu Trivedi, Virginia Tech.; Pablo Enfedaque, LBNL
+**Contributors:** S. Marchesini, SLAC; Anu Trivedi, Virginia Tech.; Pablo Enfedaque,

 **Known Issues** Don't use an odd number of pixels in first dimension (orthogonal to the rotation axis).
 There is a bug whereby odd numbers give the wrong results.
 TV does not use halos, therefore the slice near the border of chunk are a bit corrupted.
 Assuming the regularization parameter is kept small, it is not a major problem.